KiltedCode/khandaria-campaign/sessions/2025/2025-07-24-the-final-stand.md

 not going to attack in winter
 will be time before army goes north

+**Option 1: Spec Ops**
-Option 1: asked to join the army as high level adventurers
+asked to join the army as high level adventurers
 too powerful to be normal army, special forces ops
 missions like "clear this castle" or "recon here"
 likely first asked to subdue the Purple Men villages